Rose Wilson: New Ravager

-Deathstroke anonymously alerts the Titans that Rose's life is in danger, and they fight to defend her.
-All of the fighters are rendered unconscious by an explosion of halothane gas, and Rose awakens in Deathstroke's lair.
-He apologizes to Rose for abandoning her and says that she is the only family he has left.
-Deathstroke suggests that she become his apprentice, offering DeFarge as her first kill.
-Rose accepts and takes the name "Ravager" for herself.
-Deathstroke secretly injects Rose with the same serum that gave him his abilities, and it causes her to suffer from psychosis.
+The Madison family in Chicago adopt Rose, but DeFarge kills her new family under orders from Deathstroke.
+Deathstroke apologizes to Rose for abandoning her and suggests that she become his apprentice.
+Rose accepts, kills DeFarge, and takes the name "Ravager" for herself.
+Deathstroke secretly injects Rose with the same serum that gave him his abilities, causing her to suffer from psychosis.

-Deathstroke doubts Rose's readiness to work with him and plans to disown her after she hesitates and is unable to kill Deathstroke's son Jericho (when he possesses Beast Boy's body).
+Deathstroke doubts Rose's readiness to work with him and plans to disown her after she hesitates and is unable to kill Deathstroke's son Jericho when he possesses Beast Boy.
 To prove her loyalty, she gouges out an eye to match his missing eye.